FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_AdministrationToolAndProtocolServerAccessControl/t_st_AdministrationToolAndProtocolServerAccess.md

     "title": "Manage protocol server access",
     "linkTitle": "Manage protocol server access",
     "weight": "280"
-}Define any number of rules in the *Admin Access Control* page control access to the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool.
+}Define any number of rules in the *Admin Access Control* page control access to the {{< SecureTransport/componentshortname  >}} Administration Tool.
 Define any number of rules in the *Server Access Control* page to control access to the FTP and HTTP servers.

 The following topics provide how-to instructions for managing protocol server access: